 Arcanine and Ho-Oh could greatly benefit from having Fire Spin, especially if it gets upgraded to a Snarl clone.
 Ho-Oh, in general, has always suffered from a lack of any good fast moves, so Fire Spin would finally give it something to work with.

-Give Weather Ball (Fire) to Ho-Oh, Charizard, Ninetales and Reshiram
+Give Weather Ball (Fire) to Ho-Oh, Charizard, Ninetales, Moltres and Reshiram

 Weather Ball (Fire) is the best Fire type charge move that isn’t Blast Burn.
 Ho-Oh’s only Fire type charge move currently is Fire Blast, which is too costly on energy for Ho-Oh to make use of it, especially with its bad fast moves.